Aliagorre/my-story-maker/MAKE_MOD.md

     def on_init(self, core):
         pass

+    def on_ready(self, core):
-    def on_ready(self, event):          # NOTE: receives the ENGINE_READY event dict, not core core.log("INFO", "Hello from mod_hello!")
+        core.log("INFO", "Hello from mod_hello!")

     def on_shutdown(self, core):
         pass
 ```

-> **`on_ready` signature differs from the other hooks.** It receives the `ENGINE_READY` event dict because it is wired as an event handler by the loader.
-Store `core` in `on_load` if you need it later.
+All four lifecycle methods **must exist** and be callable — the loader checks for them.
+All four receive `core` as their only argument.

-The engine discovers the mod automatically — no registration needed.
+The engine discovers the mod automatically; no registration is needed.

 ---